sharabhshukla/BendersLib/docs/source/api/benders.rst

 A specific Benders method is composed of a master problem, one or more subproblems, and a Benders algorithm that orchestrates the solution process.
-The master and subproblems are instances of :class:`MasterProblem` and :class:`SubProblem`, respectively, while the Benders algorithm is an instance of a class derived from :class:`BendersSolver`.
+The master and subproblems are instances of :class:`MasterProblem` and :class:`SubProblem`/:class:`SubProblems`, respectively, while the Benders algorithm is an instance of a class derived from :class:`BendersSolver`.
 The Benders algorithm iteratively solves the master problem and subproblems, adding Benders cuts to the master problem based on the solutions of the